Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 ...But Dan really didn’t have the humor in him just then.
 Instead he rolled his eyes, crossed his arms and gave Yan a Look.
 Eventually, the Chief of the Lodge remembered there was Serious Business at hand, and no pretty women nearby to impress - or at least, anyone willing to wrestle - so he sobered up and returned to the matter at hand.

 "Fine, fine, be all serious-think and no fun!
 You should still help, good work is still good for you.
-You grow much since we met that first day, all soft fat and sick-sweat...but a man should *always* try for more.
+You grow much since we met that first day, all soft fat and sick-sweat... but a man should *always* try for more.
 And if you be here for long you will need good strong knives…"

 Well.
 There was the moral imperative, right there.
 Yan was undeniably right.
 They all had utility knives of course, but they were small and nimble, fit for a variety of work and for clever human hands.
 Now, the kind they *really* needed were much heavier and more durable.
 Vemik had essentially mastered the ideal Akyawentian survival knife, and now it looked like Dan was going to learn how to make them.